 If you’ve read the books, you may remember that Matthew tells Anne he hasn’t been upstairs in years.
 So this room is furnished as Matthew’s downstairs bedroom.
 I love the hat and the cane propped on the bedpost.

-I love the crockery displayed in kitchen.
+I love the crockery displayed in the kitchen.
 The dishes in the second photo are displayed in a nearby narrow room.

 These lovely geraniums grace the kitchen window.